strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 For Cruise Control, each Kafka broker is equipped with a metric reporter that will publish a subset of the broker's metrics to a special topic.
 Cruise Control will then consume the metrics from this topic to learn about the load experienced by each broker in the cluster.

-Kafka maintains two core types of metrics:
-* **Broker metrics** For _server-side_ metrics related to brokers.
-These metric objects are kept in a globally accessible Yammer metric registry which can be reached directly by metric reporters.
-* **Client metrics** For _client-side_ metrics related to Kafka producers, consumers, connect, and streams.
-These metric objects are tracked in concurrent hash map and explicitly passed to metric reporters when created.

-The type of metrics exposed by the metric reporters, whether it be broker metrics, client metrics, or both, is solely dependent on the implementation of the metric reporter.
-For example, since Cruise Control is primarily concerned about broker activity, the Cruise Control metrics reporter, discussed in the next section, only exposes **broker metrics**.

 Upon startup, every Kafka server loops through a list of metric reporters supplied via its Kafka config, executing every metric reporter on its own thread.
 As Kafka creates metric objects it passes them to every metric reporter thread for filtering and tracking.
 What, where, and how this happens to the metric objects depends on the specific implementation of the metric reporter.